 The POWs again were ordered to move at 9:00 A.M. and reached Limay at noon.
 It was at this time the Japanese put officers, with the rank of major and higher, in trucks and drove them to Balanga.
 These officers were then marched to Orani.
 For the lower-ranking officers and enlisted men, Limay was where they really started the death march.
 Up to this time, the guards, regular combat soldiers, had shown a great deal of respect for them.
 As they got further north, and the guards were changed, the treatment got worse.

-Sometime in May or in early June, his wife received a message from the War Department on his status:
+Sometime in May, his family received a message from the War Department on his status:

 “Dear Mrs. E. McComas: